jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 | 2020-10-31 08:00| Denver, CO | 2020-11-01 08:00| San Francisco, CA |
 | 2020-10-31 08:00| Phoenix, AZ | 2020-11-01 08:00| San Francisco, CA |

-This driver was paid for 25 hours even though this time is only 24 hours.
-Gort is in a frenzy.
-Both Denver and Phoenix are in Mountain Time Zone, what happened?
+The client reports that the first result should be 26 hours while the second is only 25 hours.
+Gort is in a frenzy, both Denver and Phoenix look like they are in Mountain Time Zone on a map.
+How could they be different?

 Phoenix (and most of Arizona) does not observe Daylight Savings Time and did not roll back their clocks.
+Arizona is a special geographic Time Zone

 ## Why this is hard